sancode86/Python-Flask-CRUD/README.md

 - Create a database

 We'll need a database, im using Xampp for Windows, it's easier to create one.
-It has phpMyAdmin wich allows us to create a database from localhost/phpmyadmin.
+It has phpMyAdmin wich allows to create a database from localhost/phpmyadmin.
 (Probably you've done this a thousend times, I know).
 So, database name: phytoncrud; and then create the columns as follows: